turbot/guardrails-docs/docs/concepts/resources/policy-packs.md

 ---
-title: Smart Folders
+title: Policy Packs
-sidebar_label: Smart Folders
+sidebar_label: Policy Packs
 ---

-# Smart Folders
+# Policy Packs

+Policy Packs (previously name Smart Folders) allow administrators to create a set of policies and then attach them to specific resources, such as an AWS account, existing folder, or an individual resource.

 <!--
-Smart Folders allow resources from across the hierarchy to be organized together as a group.
-For example, a Smart Folder can be used to group all AWS VPCs in the us-west-2 region into a single collection.
+Policy Packs allow resources from across the hierarchy to be organized together as a group.
+For example, a Policy Pack can be used to group all AWS VPCs in the us-west-2 region into a single collection.
 -->

-**Smart Folders** are a flexible container for
+**Policy Packs** are a flexible container for
 [Policy settings](concepts/policies/values-settings#policy-settings).
 Policies
-can be set on smart folders, making it easy to apply collections of policies to resources across the [Resource Hierarchy](hierarchy).
+can be set on policy packs, making it easy to apply collections of policies to resources across the [Resource Hierarchy](hierarchy).

-**Tip**: An unattached smart folder is inert, making it a safe place to practice applying policies and ensuring that the policy Terraform is working properly.
+**Tip**: An unattached policy pack is inert, making it a safe place to practice applying policies and ensuring that the policy Terraform is working properly.

-This example shows an example hierarchy with two smart folders created at the Turbot level.
+This example shows an example hierarchy with two policy packs created at the Turbot level.

 ```
 Turbot
-  Enforcement Policies (Smart Folder)
+  Enforcement Policies (Policy Pack)
-  Check Policies (Smart Folder)
+  Check Policies (Policy Pack)
   {Top Level Folder} (Folder)
     {Cloud Account} (Cloud Account)

 ```

-## Smart Folder Attachments
+## Policy Pack Attachments

-Attaching smart folders to folders and resources "activates" the policies contained in the smart folder.
-Notice that the ordering of smart folder attachment matters a great deal.
+Attaching policy packs to folders and resources "activates" the policies contained in the policy pack.
+Notice that the ordering of policy pack attachment matters a great deal.
 When evaluating policies, Guardrails starts at the resource then ascends the resource hierarchy looking for an applicable policy.
 A check-mode policy above the same policy in enforce-mode will have no effect.
 The enforce-mode policy is closer to the resource, so it wins.
 Remember, "the closest policy wins".

-Along with the concept of attaching a smart folder to resources, if a smart folder is attached to any resource, it becomes the **Parent** of that resource and as such the smart folder _cannot be deleted until all resources have been detached_.
+Along with the concept of attaching a policy pack to resources, if a policy pack is attached to any resource, it becomes the **Parent** of that resource and as such the policy pack cannot be deleted until all resources have been detached.

 ## Use Case